- Open Access

 Electronic supplementary material

 Additional file 2: Table S1: Summary of the clinicopathological features of the training and validation cohort.
-Table S2.
 Summary of the correlations of 5-hmC and IDH2 protein expression with clinicopathological features in validation cohort (N=328).
 Table S3.
 Summary of univariate and multivariate analyses of 5-hmC and IDH2 protein expression associated with survival and recurrence in validation cohort (N=328).
 (DOCX 28 KB)

 About this article